skwong25/cat-api/README.md

 ## Integration Tests ##

 Class repositories and routers are tested using integration tests.
 These test the request-response cycle, run on a mocha framework.
-A mock id generator is passed into the constructor for enable testing assertions for requests by id:

 ```javascript
 const generateTestId = {